10/16/07

 We had a nice dinner, walked and sat outside and enjoyed the great weather.
 We were very tired so we hit the sack around 8:30 PM.
 To our surprise we slept through to around 7 AM.
 Feeling refreshed we planned our day.

 The US government disputed their claims stating that it was a weather balloon not a UFO that crashed.
-We thought it to be highly suspicious that many high-ranking government and military officials including the Secretary of War would spend so much time in Roswell eradicating evidence if was only a weather balloon.
-Sure does make one wonder!!
+We thought it to be highly suspicious that many high-ranking

 Then it was on to Walmart for grocery shopping.
 The front of Walmart has an alien and spaceship painted on it.
 The overall theme of Roswell is UFO related.
-The street lamps have black alien eyes painted on them.
-I guess that’s not much of a surprise.

 Next stop was the Roswell Museum and Art Center.
-The art center was set up beautifully but most of the art was abstract, not our thing.

 What we were interested in was the Robert Hutchings Goddard exhibit.
 Dr. Goddard was born and raised in MA and graduated from Clark College, in Worcester with a Master’s in engineering and physics.
 His dream was to essentially find a way to get off the planet.
 His experiments with gunpowder and simple tests led him to the realization that a properly constructed rocket was probably capable of space travel.
 His preliminary studies led to large grants from the Smithsonian Institution and the U.S. Army in 1917 – Yes!
 1917.